This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium, heavy-bottom sautรฉ pan, cook the cubed pancetta or diced bacon over medium-high heat until the fat is rendered and the meat is cooked through (about 3 minutes).
+• In a medium skillet, cook pancetta, bacon, or sausage over medium-high heat until browned and the fat has rendered (about 3 minutes).

-• In a large bowl, place the milk and eggs, and whisk to combine well.
-Add the dry pancake mix and whisk until smooth.
+• In a large bowl, whisk the milk and eggs.
+Add pancake mix and whisk until smooth.

-• Add the hash brown potatoes and about 6 ounces of the shredded cheese, and mix to combine.
+• Stir in the hash browns and about 6 ounces of cheese.

-• Add the cooked and cooled pancetta or bacon, onion and mushrooms.
-Mix gently to combine.
+• Add the cooled meat and vegetables.
+Stir gently to combine.

-• Pour the mixture into the prepared baking dish.
-Scatter the remaining shredded cheese evenly on top.
+• Pour into the prepared dish and sprinkle the remaining cheese on top.

 Make Ahead Option